Al Jazeera America: Closure

-On January 14, 2016, the Al Jazeera Media Network announced that it would shut down Al Jazeera America's pay-TV and online operations on April 30, 2016, citing plummeting oil prices and the highly competitive nature of the American media market; the channel's last day of operation was later confirmed to be April 12.
-It was also reported that this closure would lead to the loss of about 700 jobs.
-During its two-year history, Al Jazeera America won several media awards including the Peabody, Emmy, and Shorty Awards and citations from groups such as the National Association of Black Journalists and Native American Journalist Association.
+On January 13, 2016, the Al Jazeera Media Network announced that it would shut down Al Jazeera America's pay-TV and online operations on April 30, 2016.
+The announcement came in the midst of a decline in the price of oil, which negatively impacted the government of Qatar, which provides funding for the Al Jazeera Media Network.
+The channel's last day of operation was later confirmed to be April 12.
+CNN subsequently reported that the closure would lead to the loss of about 700 jobs.

+During its history, Al Jazeera America won several media awards, including the Peabody, Emmy, and Shorty Awards and citations from groups such as the National Association of Black Journalists and Native American Journalist Association.
 However, the network experienced low viewership ratings, averaging between 20,000 and 40,000 viewers on a typical day.
-Following the network's shutdown, Al Jazeera Media Network is planning on expanding its digital presence in the United States through ventures such as United States-based AJ+.
+In response, the Al Jazeera Media Network sought to shift focus to its digital presence in the United States through ventures such as AJ+.

-On February 11, 2016, writing in the television trade magazine, Broadcasting & Cable, industry pundit Joe Mohen proposed a provocative thesis that the business failure of Al Jazeera America was only because it chose the wrong distribution channel, namely, subscription television.
-Mohen argued that by the time of Al Jazeera America's launch, the demographics of pay-TV news viewers in the United States market were people in their sixties whereas the natural audience of Al Jazeera was people under 34 years old; had the parent company instead launched the linear news channel as a Netflix-type app, with full online distribution, then it could have grown its audience using search and sold its commercials programmatically.

-On February 26, 2016, the Al Jazeera America website ceased operations.